JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 }
 ```

-In this example, Jetpack Compose compiler version `1.5.3` corresponds to the Kotlin release 1.9.10.
+In this example, Jetpack Compose compiler version `1.5.3` corresponds to Kotlin 1.9.10.

 > The Jetpack Compose compiler plugin works for Kotlin/JVM targets, including both desktop and Android platforms.
 > However, its reliability may not extend to Kotlin/JS and Kotlin/Native targets.
 For these scenarios, we recommend